 - Power Rangers, in every episode.
-Surprisingly, Super Sentai (and sister franchise Kamen Rider) use very little Wire Fu in comparison.
+Surprisingly, Super Sentai (and big brother franchise Kamen Rider) use very little Wire Fu in comparison.

 - Used quite ludicrously on one episode: the Yellow Ranger is surrounded by Putties, leaps into the air, hovers for a few seconds (surely there was some Chroma Key involved here), falls back down to Earth, and then beats them up.
 The jump accomplished nothing, but the Red Ranger then compliments her on her "good move".

 - On another occasion (possibly from the very same episode), an out-of-costume Blue Ranger leaps into the air and lands with his legs around a Putty's head, killing it.
 That's right, he killed a guy with his crotch.